kanatanssi/ml_computational_vm/README.md

 # Virtual Machine for ML Basic Principles/Computational UI
     OBS!
 Not sure how well this thing works on Windows.
 I use a Mac.
+    TODO: Only install Opera if not already installed (keeps rolling back updates with provisioning)
 ## Prereqs:

     Make sure you've got the following installed before you start: